jeremykendall/php-domain-parser/README.md

 //  }
 ~~~

-#### Refreshing the cached rules
+#### Refreshing the cached PSL

-The `Manager::refreshRules` method enables refreshing your local copy of the PSL stored with your [PSR-16](http://www.php-fig.org/psr/psr-16/) Cache and retrieved using the Http Client.
+The `Pdp\Manager::refreshRules` method enables refreshing your local copy of the PSL stored with your [PSR-16](http://www.php-fig.org/psr/psr-16/) Cache and retrieved using the Http Client.
 By default the method will use the `Manager::PSL_URL` as the source URL but you are free to substitute this URL with your own.
 The method returns a boolean value which is `true` on success.

 ~~~php